pablo-gf/pqbt-eval/README.md

 ## Notes
 To successfuly execute the code provided in this repository, it is required to first install [ChipWhisperer's python module](https://chipwhisperer.readthedocs.io/en/latest/index.html).
 This package is used to perform any sort of interaction with the target board, like flashing binaries or retrieving output data.

+## License
+The original code and documentation in this repository (except where noted) are licensed under the MIT License (see `LICENSE`).

+This repository also includes or references third-party components (including Git submodules and some imported source files).
+Those third-party components remain under their respective original licenses, as indicated in their own LICENSE/NOTICE files and/or per-file SPDX headers.